Step 8: User Communications and Training

 Phase 3 and beyond: Broad Production deployment

 By the time you reach broad deployment phases, you’ll have refined your processes, communication, training and self-service tools.
-Now you can use data collected via telemetry to target more and more PCs.
+Now you can use the diagnostic data collected to target more and more PCs.

 Deploy at a rate that is manageable to your IT department, help desk, users and network capacity.
 You can always go back to Step 2 in the deployment process wheel to optimize your network even further using peer to peer cache, LEDBAT and other techniques to facilitate faster transfer of deployment-related data.